lbastigk/Nebulite/README.md

 - `*=` : multiplication assignment (cast to double)
 - `|=` : Concatenation assignment (cast to string)

-The function calls are parsed and executed in their respective domains after expression evaluation.
+The function calls are parsed and executed in their respective context after expression evaluation.

 <!-- TOC --><a name="runtime-modes"></a>
 ### Runtime Modes